 Trips to science and higher education fairs are routine.
 Such sessions raise students’ aspirations and their awareness of what choices and options are available in the next phase of their education or training.

 At Headlands School we are careful to ensure that students are given the highest quality guidance from school staff to ensure that they can make informed choices about the correct courses and routes for their future education or training:

 As a result of this collective effort, outcomes for the most able students have continued to rise since the time of the last full inspection in November 2013.
-In 2015, A’ Level Maths secured an ALPS score of 1.
-The proportion of students achieving A*–B grades in Year 13 was 78% - an amazing achievement!
+In 2017, students secured 73% A* - A grades with the proportion of students achieving A*–B grades in Year 13 being 75% - an amazing achievement!